 Four Stages of a Teacher Job Interview

-When you receive a call for teacher job interview, it is your chance to obtain the job of your dreams.
+When you receive a call for a teacher job interview, it is your chance to obtain the job of your dreams.
 To ensure a successful interview, you must be well-prepared in order to get the maximum out of this employment opportunity.

 Even though every teacher job interview is different, all job interviews follow a definite pattern.
 There are different stages of a teacher job interview, and you can benefit greatly if you are aware of the stages and prepare accordingly.

 The first stage is the introduction stage.
-This stage is very important because it helps to create a favorable first impression in the mind of interviewer.
-In addition, this stage will set the tone for rest of the interview, so it is important that you do well.
+This phase is very important because it helps to create a favorable first impression in the mind of the interviewer.
+In addition, this stage will set the tone for the rest of the interview, so it is important that you do well.
 This stage doesn't have too many questions; rather, it has more to do with your appearance, confidence, and the way you speak.